Inference of Neutron Star Mass Distributions and the Dense Matter Equation of State from Multi-messenger Observations: Results and Discussions

 \subsection{Inferred EoS}

 Figure \ref{fig:eos} shows the posteriors of the pressure as a function of the energy density.
 The models ML and MP have nearly symmetric 68\% (purple) and 95\% (orange) confidence levels around the median lines, while NL and NP are skewed toward lower pressures at energy densities $\epsilon \ge$ 800 MeV/fm$^3$.
 The uncertainties generally increase with the density for all models, particularly beyond 1000 MeV/fm$^3$, indicating a strong dependence on the prior choices.
-The central energy densities are located between 1100$-$1300 MeV/fm${^3}$.
+The central energy densities are located between 1100$-$1300 MeV/fm${^3}$ for the maximum mass star.

 The models MP and NP have lower pressures at low energy densities and this behavior remains unchanged at high densities, which results into relatively lower pressures near the central energy density than ML and NL.
 Another characteristic feature of ML and NL is the sharp increase in pressure at $\epsilon \gtrsim$ 300 MeV/fm$^3$, where the derivative $dP/d\epsilon=c_s^2$ is discontinuous, which is a manifestation of the prior choice for either of these models.